zachvalenta/notes-sw/za/vim.md

 THINGS I'M NOTICING ABOUT VSC
 * autocomplete works for any word in the workspace
 * prompt to clear editor history is annoying https://github.com/microsoft/vscode/pull/156421
+* constantly wipes out the outliner and requires Vim action to prompt redraw

 WORKSPACES 📜 https://code.visualstudio.com/docs/editor/multi-root-workspaces
 * _workspace_: dir(s) in scope for search https://stackoverflow.com/a/50185038